Notes on Methodology and Sources of Data

 Data on the economic contribution of students is calculated by the East-West Center in Washington based on data from NAFSA: Association of International Educators.
 This data is calculated with the assumption that all international students contribute equally to the state or district economies.
 Economic contribution figures should not be taken to reflect actual spending by a particular group of international students.

-US Census population data reflects people who self-reported their ethnicity on the census form as “Asian alone or in combination with other races.”
 Data on ethnicity and population is from the US Census Bureau via their American Fact Finder search tool.
-The US Census Bureau's American Community Survey, which produces 1,3, and 5-year estimates on the population with varying margins of error is used for annual population estimations between censuses and is based on surveys distributed to a portion of the US population.
+The US Census Bureau's American Community Survey, which produces 1, 3, and 5-year estimates on the population with varying margins of error is used for annual population estimations between censuses and is based on surveys distributed to a portion of the US population.
+US population data reflects people who self-reported their ethnicity on the census form as “Asian alone or in combination with other races” and "people reporting ancestry" of Indo-Pacific origin.

-The Asia Matters for America/America Matters for Asia website and publications use data from the American Community Survey 5-year estimates of Asian alone or in combination by selected groups aggregated from the Congressional district data unless otherwise noted.
+The Asia Matters for America/America Matters for Asia website and publications use data from the American Community Survey 5-year estimates of Asian alone or in combination by selected groups.
+Data on Australian Americans is based on people reporting Australian ancestry.

 Sister Partnerships and Community Connections

 Sister cities are based on Sister Cities International data and individual sister city sources.
-Not all sister cities are members of the Sister Cities International membership organization, data on some sister city relationships are collected from government websites (including the Governors Association of Korea and the Council of Local Authorities for International Relations (CLAIR) in Japan, news articles, and sister city-specific websites.
+Not all sister cities are members of the Sister Cities International organization, therefore data on some sister city relationships is collected from government websites (including the Governors Association of Korea and the Council of Local Authorities for International Relations (CLAIR) in Japan), news articles, and sister city-specific websites.

 The Trump Administration and Indo-Pacific Relations

 Policy materials and quotations from President Donald Trump and Vice President Mike Pence are limited to after November 9, 2016, when they were formally elected as the 45th President and 48th Vice President of the United States, respectively.
-Policy materials and quotations from United States Trade Representative Ambassador Robert E. Lighthizer, Secretary of Defense James Mattis, Secretary of State Mike Pompeo, and Secretary of Commerce Wilbur Ross, Jr. have been collated since their Senate confirmation hearings on March 18, 2017, January 12, 2017, January 12, 2017 (while he was being confirmed as Director of the CIA), and January 18, 2017, respectively.
+Policy materials and quotations from Secretary of Defense Dr. Mark Esper, United States Trade Representative Ambassador Robert E. Lighthizer, former Secretary of Defense James Mattis, Secretary of State Mike Pompeo, and Secretary of Commerce Wilbur Ross, Jr. have been collated since their Senate confirmation hearings on July 16, 2019, March 18, 2017, January 12, 2017, January 12, 2017 (while he was being confirmed as Director of the CIA), and January 18, 2017, respectively.
 Should any quotations before the period be deemed relevant they will be indicated by an asterisk (*) after the date.
 In all cases, these additional quotations were made within the year prior to the start of the Trump Administration.

 2016 US Presidential Campaigns on Asia

 Candidates included in this effort are those being tracked at the national level by the non-partisan RealClearPolitics poll tracker as of March 18th, 2016.
-Candidates who subsequently suspend or end their campaigns will be removed from this database.
+Candidates who subsequently suspended their campaigns remain on the database but are not be tracked after their suspension.
 Documents were found through open sources such as news, media, Congressional office websites, candidate campaign pages, candidate websites, online media, etc. Works dated before the presidential candidates announced his/her official campaign have not been included.
-For the vice presidential candidates, resources dated before their candidacy that are present on their official websites within the last are included and sourced as taking place while they served in their respective roles.

-Images used in articles are open-source used under Creative Commons licenses with attribution provided where possible.
+Images used in articles are open-source used under Creative Commons licenses with attribution provided where possible; or purchased through the East-West Center's Getty subscription with attribution provided.